kev-in-ta/kev-in-ta.github.io/content/posts/abroad.md

 ## Research

-Within North America, there is typically a distinction between a M.Eng., a course-based program, and a M.Sc., a thesis-based program.
+Within North America, there is typically a distinction between an M.Eng., a course-based program, and an M.Sc., a thesis-based program.
 The robotics master’s at ETH provides a middle-ground between these two approaches by requiring 44 credits related to courses and 38 credits related to research (+8 credits dedicated to an industrial internship).
-There’s a lot more nuance to differentiating these programs, but this should cover the general gist.
+There’s a lot more nuance to differentiating these programs, but this covers the general gist.

 ETH provides the opportunity to conduct research though a semester project and a master thesis.
 The semester project can be completed full-time in 7 weeks or part-time in 14 weeks.
 The master thesis is completed over 6 months and comprises the bulk of the research credits (30).
 I find that providing research opportunities in both a short and long format is beneficial for students to learn to properly scope a project, while also being exposed to a greater range of topics.